gundeep15/tech_support/README.md

 With the above command, you will get the Tesla P100 gpu for a period of 4 hours with memory of 20gb.

-For a summary of resources available in the cluster, visit https://sites.google.com/a/case.edu/hpcc/servers-and-storage/cluster-resources
+For a summary of resources available on the cluster, visit https://sites.google.com/a/case.edu/hpcc/servers-and-storage/cluster-resources

-Once you press return, your request is proceeded and you will see the command line change from '[abc123@hpc3 ~]$' to '[abc123@gpu(node number) ~]$'
+Once you press return, your request is proceeded and you will see the command line change from '[abc123@hpc3 ~]$' to '[abc123@gpu\<node number> ~]$'

 ![windowsstep4.png](https://github.com/gundeep15/tech_support/blob/master/windowsstep4.png)

+Voila!
+You have now obtained the GPU node.

 ### Accessing Jupyter on cluster

+**Step 1**: Type or copy the following commands (separately) to activate python on the cluster node.

+module swap intel gcc
+\<return>
+module load python/3.7.0

 ## Mac:
 Step 1: Download and install a client-server tool for remote access to the cluster.
 Recommended is [X2Go](https://wiki.x2go.org/doku.php) appropriate for your system.
 DMG link for [macOS 10.13 and higher](https://code.x2go.org/releases/X2GoClient_latest_macosx_10_13.dmg)